Skip to main content

 Become a Mentor

-One of the most important roles a project manager has is to be a coach and leader, and to foster an environment for collaboration and teamwork.
+One of the most important roles you need to fulfill is that of coach and leader, and to foster an environment for collaboration and teamwork.

 Mentorship offers a great opportunity for you to build and develop your coaching skills by helping to develop someone and build both their and your interpersonal skills.
-Mentorship is also a great way to reflect on your own skills, experiences, and career plan to see if there are further areas that you should develop.
+It's also a great way to reflect on your own skills, experiences, and career plan.

 Senior Project Manager Salary

-The salary for a senior project manager can vary based on location, industry, and years of work experience.
+The average salary for a senior project manager in the United States in 2024 is $115,214 USD, according to our latest salary survey data.
+This varies based on location, industry, and years of work experience.

-Sites such as LinkedIn and Glassdoor can offer an insight into the salary range you can expect for a senior project management role and many senior project manager job descriptions that may state the salary range and desired skills and qualifications.
+Sites such as LinkedIn and Glassdoor can also offer insights into the salary range you can expect for a senior project management role.

 What NOT To Do To Become A Senior PM

 Nobody wants to sabotage their career.
-However, we may be tempted to do things without even realizing that they could hurt our chances of advancement into a senior project manager role.
-There are certain things that you should avoid doing if you want to become a successful senior project manager.
+However, we may do things without realizing that they could hurt our chances of advancement into a senior project manager role.

-• Don’t be a jerk: This can’t be stated enough.
-Senior project managers need to be excellent at building relationships with everyone on the project team and with all stakeholders.
-This includes treating all people with respect and acting in a professional manner in all interactions and communications.
-[Translation: even the people you don’t like on a personal level].
+• Being a jerk: Senior project managers need to be excellent at building relationships with everyone on the team and all stakeholders.
+Treat all people with respect and act in a professional manner in all interactions and communications.
 Being rude or acting like a bully will not help you succeed or build strong teams.
 Be kind and have empathy!

-• Avoid micromanaging: As a senior project manager, it is important to delegate tasks to your team and trust them to carry out those tasks.
+• Micromanaging: As a senior project manager, it is important to delegate tasks to your team and trust them to carry out those tasks.
 Micromanaging can create a culture of distrust and lead to low morale among team members.

-• Don't neglect communication: Effective communication is essential for any project to be successful.
-As a senior project manager, you should communicate clearly with your team, stakeholders, and others involved in the project.
+• Neglecting communication: Effective communication is essential for any project.
+As a senior project manager, you need to communicate clearly with your team, stakeholders, and others involved in the project.

-• Don't make assumptions: Assumptions can lead to misunderstandings and mistakes.
+• Making assumptions: Assumptions can lead to misunderstandings and mistakes.
 As a senior project manager, it is important to ask questions and clarify assumptions to ensure everyone is on the same page.

-• Don't ignore risks: Every project has risks, and it is the responsibility of the senior project manager to identify, assess, and manage those risks.
+• Ignoring risks: Every project has risks, and it is the responsibility of the senior project manager to identify, assess, and manage those risks.
 Ignoring risks can lead to project failure (here's how to avoid project failure).

-• Don't be inflexible: Projects can be unpredictable, and it is important to be adaptable and flexible in your approach.
+• Being inflexible: Projects can be unpredictable, and it is important to be adaptable and flexible in your approach.
 As a senior project manager, you should be willing to adjust your plans and strategies as needed to achieve project success.

 Upwards and Onwards